Bobby McVay

 Robert (Bobby) McVay (born Glasgow) is a British singer and radio broadcaster.

 In 1983, he represented the United Kingdom in the Eurovision Song Contest as a member of the band Sweet Dreams.
 Singing the song "I'm Never Giving Up", the trio came sixth, with 79 points.
-The song reached No.21 in the UK Singles chart, remaining on the chart for eight weeks.
-McVay had previously fronted the group Lovin' Feeling in the 1982 A Song For Europe contest, singing "Different Worlds, Different People".
-This song placed fourth of the eight entries.
+The song reached No. 21 in the UK Singles chart, remaining on the chart for eight weeks.
+McVay had previously fronted the group Lovin' Feeling in the 1982 A Song For Europe contest, singing "Different Worlds, Different People."
+The song placed fourth of the eight entries.